Pabla007/HTB-Journey/Try Hack Me/07 Holo/03 Nmap.md

-Before running the nmap will see the scope
+Before running the Nmap will see the scope
 ```
 nmap -sn -n 10.200.95.0/24 -oA Ping-Sweep
 ```